davestaxcp/CounterpartyTimeline2023/README.md

 - Weird n' Wild (2015) https://jpjanssen.com/xcp-cards-a-2015-nft-project/ - (add to infographic)

-- tatiana SOG card reference in Tatianacoin
+- tatiana SOG card reference in Tatianacoin - (add to infographic)

 - SATOSHIDICE and "failed mints" from 2014